For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Our Travel Specialists make planning your trip fun and hassle free

 Top 10 advantages of taking a guided tour

 As you plan your trip read our unedited guest reviews

 Passionate, exciting, and full of surprises, Spain charms visitors.
 Travelers come for flamenco, bullfighting, and year-round sunshine – and they find so much more than meets the eye in this unforgettable destination.
 Discover a warm, inviting culture where art, architecture, music, and cuisine blend seamlessly with everyday living.

-Spain’s location on the southwestern tip of Europe makes it a unique melting pot of cultural influences.
-You can feel this amalgamation in Spain’s music, architecture, and cuisine, making it one of the most fun and fascinating countries to explore!
+Spain’s location on the Iberian Peninsula, bordered by Portugal, France, and the Mediterranean and mere miles from Africa, makes it a unique cultural melting pot.
+This amalgamation is ever-present in Spain’s music, architecture, and cuisine, making it one of the most fun and fascinating countries to explore.

 From the sun-splashed sandy beaches of Costa del Sol to the dramatic slopes of the Pyrenees Mountains, our Spain tours uncover it all, appealing to every travel style and interest.
 You’ll discover some of the world’s most awe-inspiring and phenomenal architectural achievements.
 From Gaudi’s iconic Sagrada Familia Church to Córdoba’s mosque-cathedral, you’ll delight in a beautiful hodgepodge of styles and elements – reflections of the Iberian Peninsula’s diverse cultural influences.
 Roman, Moorish, Gothic, Baroque, Classical, and more dazzle the eye throughout the country.

 Our Spain vacation packages deliver enriching cultural encounters while you travel comfortably with first-class hotels, luxury transportation, and special access to legendary sites.